 Approaching leadership from a guiding principle of positive societal impact, centering on the "power of purpose."
 It is a shared or collective pursuit, connected to a mission and cause bigger than any one individual, and in many cases, bigger than any one community.
 Our goal is to leverage our collective community to invest in one another in ways that add value and create a positive impact, so we have the strength to shine as brightly as we can to advance that higher purpose.
 It may seem nuanced in wording, yet we are embarking upon a distinct shift toward impact beyond individual contributions.

-Head Evangelist & Advocate, Change & Innovation
+Head Advocate, Change & Innovation

 Copyright © 2024 Pillars of Change - All Rights Reserved.